juvoni/books/README.md

 - Aftershock: The Next Economy and America's Future
 - The Lights in the Tunnel: Automation, Accelerating Technology and the Economy of the Future
 - Scarcity: Why Having Too Little Means So Much
+- Currency Wars: The Making of the Next Global Crisis

 ## Finance
 - The Little Book That Beats the Market
 - Understanding Options
 - The Little Book of Common Sense Investing: The Only Way to Guarantee Your Fair - Share of Stock Market Returns
+- F Wall Street: Joe Ponzio's No-Nonsense Approach to Value Investing for the Rest of Us
+- The Intelligent Investor (Collins Business Essentials)
+- What I Learned Losing A Million Dollars

 ## Science
 - 13 Things That Don't Make Sense: The Most Baffling Scientific Mysteries of Our Time
 - Linked: How Everything Is Connected to Everything Else and What It Means for Business, Science, and Everyday Life
 - Perfectly Reasonable Deviations from the Beaten Track: Letters of Richard P. Feynman
+- Thinking in Systems: A Primer
+- The Blank Slate: The Modern Denial of Human Nature
+- Unwritten Laws of Engineering: Revised and Updated Edition
+- The Clockwork Universe: Isaac Newton, the Royal Society, and the Birth of the Modern World
+- What Einstein Told His Cook: Kitchen Science Explained

 ## Health & Nutrition
 - In Defense of Food: An Eater's Manifesto
+- Nutrient Timing: The Future of Sports Nutrition
+- The China Study: The Most Comprehensive Study of Nutrition Ever Conducted And the Startling Implications for Diet, Weight Loss, And Long-term Health

 ## History
 - A Short History of Nearly Everything
+- The Worst Hard Time: The Untold Story of Those Who Survived the Great American Dust Bowl

+## Biography & Memoirs
+- Moonwalking with Einstein: The Art and Science of Remembering Everything
+- The Art of Learning: An Inner Journey to Optimal Performance
+- Man's Search for Meaning

 ## Writing
 - Sticky Readers: How to Attract a Loyal Blog Audience by Writing More Better